Nectar of the Gods – Honeywine and Mead

-Honeywine, Mead, is made of Honey and Water, 1 part honey, 2 parts water.
+Honeywine, Mead, the Nectar of the Gods, is made of Honey and Water, 1 part honey, 2 parts water.
 It’s allowed to add flavours, herbs and fruitjuices.
 In Poland mixtures of fruit and honeywines were very popular.
 These beverages are known as Melomels.
 Apple based Meads are called Cyser and Grape Based meads are called Pyment.
 But there are many others.
 In Slovakia Mead is still very popular, it’s called medovina.

 Mead was not only produced in the high north by wikings and norsemen but also in Greek, Asia, Africa and other parts of the World.
 In England, Germany and Austria some old recipes from monasteries exist which prolong the usage of herbs like pyment, hops, cinnamon, nutmeg, clove and ginger.
 Spiced mead is called Metheglin.